-- (1) Documentation and reporting. - (a) A school shall prepare an incident report within 24 hours after a student is released from restraint or seclusion.
-If the student's release occurs on a day before the school closes for the weekend, a holiday, or another reason, the incident report must be completed by the end of the school day on the day the school reopens. - (b) The following must be included in the incident report: - 1.
-The name of the student restrained or secluded. - 2.
-The age, grade, ethnicity, and disability of the student restrained or secluded. - 3.
-The date and time of the event and the duration of the restraint or seclusion. - 4.
-The location at which the restraint or seclusion occurred. - 5.
-A description of the type of restraint used in terms established by the Department of Education. - 6.
-The name of the person using or assisting in the restraint or seclusion of the student. - 7.
-The name of any nonstudent who was present to witness the restraint or seclusion. - 8.
-A description of the incident, including: - a.
-The context in which the restraint or seclusion occurred. - b.
-The student's behavior leading up to and precipitating the decision to use manual or physical restraint or seclusion, including an indication as to why there was an imminent risk of serious injury or death to the student or others. - c.
-The specific positive behavioral strategies used to prevent and deescalate the behavior. - d.
-What occurred with the student immediately after the termination of the restraint or seclusion. - e.
-Any injuries, visible marks, or possible medical emergencies that may have occurred during the restraint or seclusion, documented according to district policies. - f.
-Evidence of steps taken to notify the student's parent or guardian.
+(a) A school shall prepare an incident report within 24 hours after a student is released from restraint.
+If the student's release occurs on a day before the school closes for the weekend, a holiday, or another reason, the incident report must be completed by the end of the school day on the day the school reopens.

+- (b) The following must be included in the incident report: - 1.
+The name of the student restrained. - 2.
+The age, grade, ethnicity, and disability of the student restrained. - 3.
+The date and time of the event and the duration of the restraint. - 4.
+The location at which the restraint occurred. - 5.
+A description of the type of restraint used in terms established by the Department. - 6.
+The name of the person using or assisting in the restraint of the student and the date the person was last trained in the use of positive behavior interventions and supports. - 7.
+The name of any nonstudent who was present to witness the restraint. - 8.
+A description of the incident, including all of the following: - a.
+The context in which the restraint occurred.

+b.
+The student's behavior leading up to and precipitating the decision to use restraint, including an indication as to why there was an imminent risk of serious injury to the student or others.

+- c.
+The positive behavior interventions and supports used to prevent and deescalate the behavior. - d.
+What occurred with the student immediately after the termination of the restraint.

+e.
+Any injuries, visible marks, or possible medical emergencies that may have occurred during the restraint, documented according to district policies.